 "In the field of human environment there is no individual future, neither for human beings nor for nations.
 Our future is common.
-We must share it together."
+We must share it together.
+We must shape it together."

 Olof Palme

 Former Prime Minister of Sweden UN Conference on the Environment 1972